Before you start

 - Write concise, friendly narration per clip, 1-2 sentences.
 Spell out symbols the voice would garble ("slash mcp", "config dot toml").
 Intro: what this is and roughly how many steps.
 Outro: the payoff plus one CTA.

-voiceover_batch(set_and_generate) for ALL clips, andset_voiceif the user chose one.
-Generating speech resets each clip's duration to the spoken length — so narrate first, thenget_projectto read the final durations before timing any spotlight or cursor keyframe.
+- Generate the voiceover for ALL clips in one pass, in the user's chosen voice if they picked one.
+Generating speech resets each clip's duration to the spoken length - so narrate first, then read back the final clip durations before timing any spotlight or cursor keyframe.

 4. Place the screenshots - crop the chrome